-Most people use this platform to keep in touch with friends or for entertainment purposes, but as an interior designer, you can utilize this platform as a ‘shopfront’ since it’s an easy place to get seen, regardless.
+Most people use this platform to keep in touch with friends or for entertainment purposes.
+However, as an interior designer, you can utilize this platform as a ‘shopfront’ since it’s an easy place to get seen, regardless.

 An example of a local interior design page based in Chiang Mai, Thailand.

 If you already have a business profile on Instagram, you should know that you also need a Facebook business page to run your business account.
-Use your Facebook business page to attract potential clients by sharing your best content, similar to the manner when shops display their best products in their storefront window.
+Use your Facebook business page to attract potential clients.
+Share your best content, similar to the manner when shops display their best products in their storefront window.
 Overall, Facebook is still a great way to connect with your audience and convey your company’s value.

 Take the opportunity to advertise through local Facebook groups in your city, ultimately helping increase your local visibility.
 Make sure that your contact information such as your phone number, address, and email are available on your page.
 You can also opt to utilize Facebook ads, which run a bit cheaper than Google ads.